 Putting Ravioli Together

-When we’re ready to seal the dough we start to press the rolling pin from the center to one end and then start from the center and go to the other end.
-The dough stretches , that way the dough stretches evenly.
+When we're ready to seal the dough we start to press the rolling pin from the center to one end and then start from the center and go to the other end.
+The dough stretches, this way the dough stretches evenly.

 We go over the top several times to make sure that the edges are sealed.